 - I believe you’re experiencing some detox breakouts.
 This is totally normal and a good sign!
 Check out this post where I explain what’s going on when experiencing detox breakouts (as well as provides some tips to increase your toxin clearing power!)

-- The red, inflamed breakouts you were previous having (but aren’t having any more), are a sign that your system is detoxifying!
+- The red, inflamed breakouts you were previously having (but aren’t having any more), are a sign that your system is detoxifying!
 Yay!
-Red, inflamed breakouts are almost always a sign of poor detoxification (and build up of waste materials in the body), and systemic inflammation (meaning whole body inflammation).
-The good news is it looks like you’ve really kick started the detoxification process in your body!
+Red, inflamed breakouts are almost always a sign of poor detoxification (and build up of waste materials in the body), and systemic inflammation (meaning whole-body inflammation).
+The good news is it looks like you’ve really kick-started the detoxification process in your body!
 Congrats!

-There’s so much to know about hormonal breakouts that I couldn’t possibly fit it all in this reply (unless you wanted this reply a month from now- LOL), but I will go over the key points you’ll need to know!
+There’s so much to know about hormonal breakouts that I couldn’t possibly fit it all in this reply.
+However, I will go over the key points you’ll need to know!

 - hormonal birth control = supplement needed.
 The thing about hormonal birth control and acne is, although it’s been praised as a way to “cure” acne, it can lead to internal (hormonal based) imbalances that contribute to acne (plus any help the birth control provided while you were on it (to clear up acne) will be gone once you stop taking it – that’s why so many people have mega breakouts when getting off of birth control).
 The most popular supplements in the “natural acne cure” circles to combat this imbalance is DIM (diindolymethane), and the most popular brand of this supplement is Estroblock (Triple Strength Estroblock is said to be the best for hormonal acne).
 Be sure to do your research before deciding on any supplements.
 Additionally, if you do decide to take a DIM supplement, a liver support supplement should also be taken.
 There’s a LOT of liver support supplements out there so when deciding on one for yourself, look for ones that have a high quality blend of herbs that support the liver (like milk thistle).
 A naturopath can also help with picking DIM or liver supporting supplements.